chunthebear/chunthebear.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my academic portfolio page!
+Welcome!
 I am a Ph.D. student in the Department of Computer Science at the University of Victoria, BC, Canada.
 I am a member of the [Victoria Interactive eXperiences with Information (VIXI) Research Lab](https://vixi.cs.uvic.ca/), working with [Dr. Miguel A. Nacenta](https://nacenta.com/) and [Dr. Sowmya Somanath](https://vixi.cs.uvic.ca/people/sowmya-somanath-2020-06-18/).
 I conduct research in Human-Computer Interaction and Accessibility, and I build systems to enhance accessibility to data and information for blind and low-vision people, especially in professional and mixed-visual settings.

 <!-- I am also part of the [NSERC Visual and Automated Disease Analytics (VADA) Graduate Training Program](https://vada.cs.umanitoba.ca/profiles/yichun-zhao/), a collaborative program between the University of Manitoba and the University of Victoria. -->